 Transfer tangerines to a wire rack or parchment paper lined baking sheet.
 Dry overnight at room temperature.

-Once cooled, transfer simple syrup into a container and place in the refrigerator until ready to use.
+Once cooled, transfer the simple syrup into a container and place in the refrigerator until ready to use.

 Comments